Diegomoro415/Rock-Paper-Scissor-Lizard-Spock-Game/README.md

 - Featured name of the game.
 - The navbar with links to game, quiz and feedback page.
 - It allows users to easily navigate the page.
+- User stories covered: 2 and 4.

 ![Quiz Header](docs/features/feedback_header.png)

 ### Quiz answers
 - It contains 4 buttons where user can chose.
+- User stories covered: 2 and 4.

 ![Quiz Answers](docs/features/quiz_answers.png)

 ### Quiz Score
 - It show up the users result after answer all question.
 - Contains a button to play again and star over.
+- User stories covered: 2, 4 and 6.

 ![Quiz Score](docs/features/quiz_score.png)